bocoup/wpt/docs/writing-tests/making-a-testing-plan.md

 codes are classified by the "hundred" order of magnitude, so we might also want to test a "3xx" value and a "4xx" value.

+## Assessing coverage

+It's very likely that WPT already has some tests for the feature (or at least the specification) that you're interesting in testing.
+In that case, you'll have to study what's already been done before starting to write new tests.
+Understanding the design of existing tests will let you avoid duplicating effort, and it will also help you integrate your work more logically.

+Even if the feature you're testing does *not* have any tests, you should still keep these guidelines in mind.
+Sooner or later, someone else will want to extend your work, so you should give them a good starting point!

+### File names

+[This page on the design of WPT](../test-suite-design) goes into detail about how files are generally laid out in the repository.

+---

+If the feature you're testing does *not* have any tests, then you won't have to study existing coverage.
+In some ways, this makes contributing easier (even though it also means there are more tests to write).
+The

+Instead, you'll be responsible for organizing your contribution so that future contributors can

+Organization is crucial for the long-term health of the project,

 ---

 - Understanding the "testing surface" (what makes a test "interesting" or